tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

 > the filesystem idiom that’s used inside projects, and then
 > a meta-level for navigating between projects.

-All code for the entire company universe is readily accessible with a simple `cd some/code/somewhere`.
+All code in your entire company universe is readily accessible with a simple `cd some/code/somewhere`.
 It then becomes natural to make each code directory map to one code component buildable independently and uniformly.
 All we need is a build system that can scale to